 Pregnancy:

+Large doses of quinine can induce abortion.
 Quinine may cause congenital abnormalities of the CNS and extremities.
 Following administration of large doses during pregnancy, phototoxicity and deafness have been reported in neonates.
 Quinine sulfate should not be used during pregnancy unless the benefits outweigh the risks.

-Treatment of chloroquine-resistant strains of falciparium malaria: Pregnancy in a patient with malaria is not generally regarded as a contraindication to the use of quinine.
+Treatment of falciparium malaria: Pregnancy in a patient with malaria is not generally regarded as a contraindication to the use of quinine.
 As malaria infection is potentially serious during pregnancy and poses a threat to the mother and foetus, there appears to be little justification in withholding treatment in the absence of a suitable alternative.

 Prophylaxis of nocturnal leg-cramps: Quinine sulfate should not be used during pregnancy to treat cramps.